 St Melangell's is a Christian church.
-Although we're a new mission parish - a little over two years old - we're part of the ancient Orthodox Church founded by Jesus Christ 2000 years ago.
+Although we're a new parish - a little over two years old - we're part of the ancient Orthodox Church founded by Jesus Christ 2000 years ago.
 More specifically, we belong to the Orthodox Church of the Gauls, which is part of the Communion of Western Orthodox Churches.

 As an Orthodox Church our main purpose is our salvation.
 We confess the Christian Faith as expressed in the Holy Scriptures, in the writings of the Apostles and the Holy Fathers and Mothers of the Church, in the Creeds and the Canons of the Ecumenical Councils, in the whole ascetic and liturgical tradition of the early, undivided Church.

 Don't worry if those words don't mean much to you yet: everybody is welcome to pray with us and experience something of our life.

 We aim to be a welcoming community, open to all people who genuinely seek to explore the life in Christ, free from the political distractions and culture wars that have often made churches unwelcoming places.

 We aim to be a living community, allowing our faith in Christ to influence our actions in our daily lives.